maleckibartosz/Projects/Guru99 Bank App/README.md

 # Guru99 Banking Application
 >it is a part of live projects provided by [Guru99](https://www.guru99.com/l)

-This is my first project during which i tested both process of registration and modules found in the project documentation, such as:
+During this project I've tested both process of registration and modules found in the project documentation consistent with the rights of the managerial account, such as:

 * Registration,
 * Login & Log out,
 * New/Edit/Delete Customer,